moorepants/dissertation/physicalparameters.rst

    :align: center
    :target: _images/bicycles.jpg

-   The ten measured bicycles: (a) Batavus Browser, (b) Instrumented Batavus Browser, (c) Batavus Crescendo Deluxe, (d) Batavus Stratos Deluxe, (e) Gary Fisher, (f) Bianchi Pista, (g) Yellow Bicycle, (h) Yellow Bicycle with reversed fork, (i) Davis Instrumented Bicycle, (j) Gyro Bicycle.
+   The ten\ [#missing]_ measured bicycles: (a) Batavus Browser, (b) Instrumented Batavus Browser, (c) Batavus Crescendo Deluxe, (d) Batavus Stratos Deluxe, (e) Gary Fisher, (f) Bianchi Pista, (g) Yellow Bicycle, (h) Yellow Bicycle with reversed fork, (i) Davis Instrumented Bicycle, (j) Gyro Bicycle.
 The Davis Instrumented Bicycle was measured twice each with the body cast and seat height in different positions.
 The first "Rigid" was set up for Jason and the second "Rigidcl" was set up for Luke and Charlie.

 .. _secAccuracy:

 Accuracy
 --------

-I have attempted to report the accuracy of the measurements of the parameters.
-Following the footsteps of [Roland1971]_ I used error propagation theory to calculate accuracy of the 25 benchmark parameters.
-I began by estimating the standard deviation of the actual measurements taken, see Section :ref:`secBicycleMeasuredParameters`.
+We here analyze the accuracy of the measurements of the parameters.
+Following the lead of [Roland1971]_ error propagation theory was used to calculate accuracy of the 25 benchmark parameters.
+This begins by estimating the standard deviation of the actual measurements taken, see Section :ref:`secBicycleMeasuredParameters`.
+The measurement error was chosen based on the measuring tool and methods used.
 If :math:`x` is a parameter and is a function of the measurements, :math:`u,v,\ldots`, which are Gaussian random variables then :math:`x` is also a Gaussian random variable defined as :math:`x=f(u,v,\ldots)`.
 The sample variance of :math:`x` is defined as

 .. math::